 Global Urology.
 Along with U.S. general surgery, global urology procedures contributed to the majority of our recent procedure growth.
-U.S. dVP is the largest urology procedure in the U.S. with 70,000 dVPs performed in 2016, compared with 66,000 in 2015, and 60,000 in 2014.
-First quarter 2017 growth in U.S. dVP procedures continued at a rate consistent with 2016.
+First half 2017 growth in U.S. dVP procedures continued at a rate consistent with 2016.
 We believe the return to growth in U.S. dVP in 2014 and 2015 reflected surgical procedures being performed for men who previously may have deferred screening or definitive treatment based on the U.S. Preventive Services Task Force recommendation against PSA screening and changes in treatment patterns for low risk prostate cancer. dVP growth slowed in 2016, reflecting surgical volumes coming into closer alignment with new diagnoses of prostate cancer.
-As the U.S. standard of care for the surgical treatment of prostate cancer, we expect that the number of dVP procedures performed in the U.S. will largely fluctuate with the overall prostatectomy market. dVP is the largest overall OUS procedure with approximately 92,000 performed in 2016, compared with 79,000 in 2015, and 65,000 in 2014.
-First quarter growth in OUS dVP was strong and OUS dVP is at various stages of adoption in different areas of the world.
+As the U.S. standard of care for the surgical treatment of prostate cancer, we expect that the number of dVP procedures performed in the U.S. will largely fluctuate with the overall prostatectomy market. dVP is the largest overall OUS procedure.
+First half 2017 growth in OUS dVP was strong and OUS dVP is at various stages of adoption in different areas of the world.